Xia (Sixteen Kingdoms)

 Xia (夏 (Xià)), known in historiography as Hu Xia (胡夏), Xiongnu Xia (匈奴夏), Helian Xia (赫連夏) or the Great Xia (大夏), was a dynastic state of China ruled by the Helian clan of Tiefu-Xiongnu ethnicity during the Sixteen Kingdoms period.
 Prior to establishing the Xia, the imperial clan existed as a tribal entity known as the Tiefu (铁弗 (鐵弗, Tiěfú)).

 All rulers of the Xia declared themselves "emperors".
 Both the Tiefu and Xia were based in the Ordos Desert, and during the reign of Helian Bobo, they constructed their capital of Tongwan, a heavily fortified and state-of-the-art city that served as a frontier garrison until the Song dynasty.
 Its ruins were discovered during the Qing dynasty and can still be seen in present-day Northern Shaanxi.
-At its peak, the Xia also controlled the Guanzhong region in modern-day central Shaanxi.
-Due to being a mix of the Xiongnu and Xianbei ethnicities, the Tiefu were initially known as a group of Wuhuan, which in the 4th century, was another term for "miscellaneous hu" or "zahu" (雜胡).
+At the height of their power, the Xia also controlled the Guanzhong region in modern-day central Shaanxi.
+Due to being a mix of the Xiongnu and Xianbei ethnicities, the Tiefu were initially classed as a group of Wuhuan, which had become a broad ethnic label in the 4th century.
 It was not until Helian Bobo came to power that they fully affirm their Xiongnu lineage in a bid for legitimacy by claiming descent from the ancient Xia dynasty.